VAMDC/NodeSoftware/doc/source/newnode.rst

     http://127.0.0.1:8000/tap/sync?LANG=VSS1&FORMAT=XSAMS&QUERY=SELECT ALL WHERE AtomIonCharge > 1

-or whatever restriction makes sense for your data set.
+replacing the last part by whatever restriction makes sense for your data set.

-A test framework is in the making and will be documented here soon.
+A more extensive test framework is in the making and will be documented here soon.
 In any case you should run test queries to your node and make sure that the output in terms of volume and values matches your expectations.

 Deployment in Apache
 --------------------------------